anntzer/mplcursors/doc/index.rst

 Welcome to mplcursors' documentation!
 =====================================

-:mod:`mplcursors` provide interactive, clickable annotation for :mod:`matplotlib`.
-It is heavily inspired from :mod:`mpldatacursor` (https://github.com/joferkington/mpldatacursor), with a much simplified API.
+:mod:`mplcursors` provides interactive, clickable annotations for :mod:`matplotlib`.
+It is inspired from :mod:`mpldatacursor` (https://github.com/joferkington/mpldatacursor), with a much simplified API.

 :mod:`mplcursors` requires Python 3, and :mod:`matplotlib`\>=2.0.